Hua-Zhou/Hua-Zhou.github.io/teaching/biostatm280-2016winter/syllabus.md

 ### Prerequisite

 The prerequisite for this course is linear algebra (MATH 115A) and linear models (STAT 100C or BIOSTAT 250A).
 Those wishing to enroll without these prerequisites will need to obtain consent from the instructor.
 Homework will use statitiscal programming language R. A substitute for R is a new technical computing language [Julia](http://julialang.org).
-Please consult with instructure if you plan to use Julia for homework.
+Please consult with instructor if you plan to use Julia for homework.

 ### Course Webpage